 He had to be mentally strong in 2005, his defining year.
-A US Open victory, World Matchplay Championship success and a second place finish in the European Tour Order of Merit firmly fixed his name in golf history.
+A U.S. Open victory, World Matchplay Championship success and a runner-up finish on the European Tour Order of Merit firmly fixed his name in golf history.
 He is only the second New Zealander to win a Major, Bob Charles being the first.

-Trailing Retief Goosen at the US Open by four shots heading into the final round, Campbell shot a 69, holding off Tiger Woods to win by two shots.
+Trailing Retief Goosen at the US Open by four shots heading into the final round, Campbell carded a round of 69, holding off Tiger Woods to win by two shots.
 In the HSBC World Match Play at Wentworth, he once again beat Goosen, this time in the semi-final 7&6, beating fellow Legend, Paul McGinley in the final to win £1,000,000.

 |European Tour Wins||7|